kurtcms/docker-compose-wordpress-nginx-mysql/README.md

 ### Docker Volume

-The MySQL database, the WordPress content as well as the SSL/TLS certificate and its corresponding private key are stored in separate `Docker volume` under `/var/lib/docker/volumes/`.
+The MySQL database, the WordPress content as well as the signed SSL/TLS certificate and its corresponding private key are stored in separate `Docker volume` under `/var/lib/docker/volumes/`.

 ```
 /var/